earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: On behalf of planet Earth, we are disappointed you assimilated so few Earthlings during your Fusion show.

-A: We are sorry and will assimilate better next time.
+A: That sounds like something an Earthling would say.
+We are sorry and will assimilate better next time.

 Q: Do you care about how many followers you have on social media?